 Raquel Vidal and Pedro Paz

 Since we met, we’ve worked together in many projects, which let us do continuous research in different but convergent directions derived from painting and sculpting fields, always wondering about the irrefutable space-time relationship.
-After several years of work in which we combined our most plastic production with image projects linked to photography, video, graphic and art direction, we came across metal and clay, two materials which, being strongly connected, caught our attention in terms of durability and because they have undoubtedly marked the development of our society
+After several years of work in which we combined our most plastic production with image projects linked to photography, video, graphic and art direction, we came across metal and clay, two materials which, being strongly connected, caught our attention in terms of durability and because they have undoubtedly marked the development of our society.

 We realised metal and clay objects have always been needed, to carry food, to serve it, to preserve essence, to signal states or differentiate houses.
 It could be said that this is the moment when the idea of linking our plastic abilities to object design arises, inevitably connected to everything we had done before.
 We suddenly discovered that this new line of research was the means that would allow us relate our interests and that our workshop could be the physical place to work, experiment and share time, experiences and projects at a slower pace and in greater depth than the speed of the outside world demands.
 We needed our work to move away from the installative actions to become a project in which human relationships were established differently.